Taming-the-BEAST/Introduction-to-BEAST2/README.md

 ### Setting priors

 The **Priors** tab allows prior distributions to be specified for each model parameter.
 The model selections made in the **Site Model** and **Clock Model** tabs determine which parameters are included in the model.
 For each of these parameters a prior distribution needs to be specified.
 It is also possible to specify hyperpriors (and hyper-hyperpriors etc.) for each of the model parameters.
+We also need to specify a prior for the **Tree**.
+In this example the tree prior is a null model for species diversity over time within the primates.

 Here we specify that we wish to use the Calibrated Yule model as the tree prior.
-This is a simple model of speciation that is generally more appropriate when considering sequences from different species.
+This is a simple model of speciation that is generally appropriate when considering sequences from different species.

 > Go to the **Priors** tab and select **Calibrated Yule Model** in the drop-down menu next to **Tree.t:tree**.